-Since vehicle monitoring commenced in November 2002, the incidence of prosecutable vehicle overloading (overloads greater than 5%) in the timber industry has reduced by
+Since vehicle monitoring commenced in November 2002, the incidence of prosecutable vehicle overloading (overloads greater than 5%) in the timber industry has reduced by between 40 and 45%.
+Figure 1 shows the reduction in overloaded vehicles (exceeding the 5% tolerance) in the timber industry from November 2003 as a percentage of the base in November 2002.

-24% (as of June 2004).
 Furthermore, the average overload per vehicle has reduced by 14% during the same period.
-These figures are impressive, particularly as only three transport operators have been accredited to date.
+These figures are impressive, particularly as only four transport operators have been accredited to date.
 Others are in the application phase, preparing for an external audit.
 The success of the project is to a great extent due to the active involvement of the consignees and consignors.
-At certain mills a four delay penalty has been introduced which is applied to any vehicle that arrives at the mill and is found to be more than 5% overloaded on total vehicle mass.
+At certain mills a four hour delay penalty has been introduced which is applied to any vehicle that arrives at the mill and is found to be more than 5% overloaded on total vehicle mass.
 At these mills, improvements of more than 80% in terms of incidence of vehicle overloading have been observed.